NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 ========================

-In order to exploit non-volatile memory (NVM) NextgenIO makes use of different file systems: both `EchoFS`_ and `GekkoFS`_ can be used by the Data Scheduler for stage-in and stage-out operations.
-The use of GekkoFS will be favoured over that of of echoFS, as GekkoFS has a higher performance and can be mounted on multiple nodes simultaneously.
+In order to exploit non-volatile memory (NVM) NextgenIO makes use of the file system `GekkoFS`_, which can be used by the Data Scheduler for stage-in and stage-out operations.

+..
+The use of GekkoFS will be
+   favoured over that of of echoFS, as GekkoFS has a higher performance and can be mounted on multiple nodes simultaneously.

 `dataClay`_ provides object class storage and can be used directly by applications based on object oriented code.

-If the platform mode is set to Memory Mode, NVDIMM namespaces reserved for App Direct mode require an interface to allow applications Direct Access (DAX).
+NVDIMM partitions reserved for App Direct mode require an interface to allow applications Direct Access (DAX).
 This interface  can be in the form of a DAX enabled file system mounted on the memory (`FSDAX`_) or Device DAX